harshit-wq/blog/README.md

 "provide Liquidity and Stake to earn rewards" must be understood carefully.

-1.  *Create their own staking rewards for liquidity providers* --- Anyone can create a Uniswap v3 pool and incentivize it so that liquidity providers put their assets in it and get some rewards.
+1.  *Create their own staking rewards for liquidity providers* -> Anyone can create a Uniswap v3 pool and incentivize it so that liquidity providers put their assets in it and get some rewards.
     This is similar to what our Burger Chef is making.

-2.  *Provide Liquidity and Stake to earn rewards* ---In this process, our liquidity providers are staking their liquidity and getting rewards for contributing to the Staked pool.
+2.  *Provide Liquidity and Stake to earn rewards* ->In this process, our liquidity providers are staking their liquidity and getting rewards for contributing to the Staked pool.